Elections will normally be held every year, around the beginning of February.

 These presentations will be collected by the election officials and published

-to the mailinglist when the voting begins.
+to the members when the voting begins.
 Specifically, the nominees are not

-allowed to publish it themselves to the mailinglist or on a personal website,
+allowed to publish it themselves to the mailinglist, on social networks,

 blog or similar.
 Failure to comply with this will lead to disqualification from